 What Affects the Electron Affinity of an Atom?

 The two main factors that influence these trends, as seen in our examples, include atomic size and nuclear charge.
-Nuclei possessing greater charges attract electrons more strongly, resulting in larger electron affinities.
-Conversely, less potent nuclear charges facilitate smaller electron affinities.
+Nuclei possessing greater positive charge attract electrons more strongly, resulting in larger electron affinities.
+Conversely, less positive nuclear charges facilitate smaller electron affinities.

 Regarding atomic size, smaller atoms offer less space for electrons to gather, including the incoming electron.
 As a result, this extra electron would position itself closer to the nucleus than it would in a larger atom.
 This results in larger electron affinity values for smaller atoms as a result of the increased attraction between this incoming electron and the nucleus.
 On the other hand, larger atoms tend to display smaller electron affinities because they offer more space for electrons to share with themselves as well as the incoming electron.